menu

 Because of many things, Blairstown - Keystone is a great place for families with children to consider.
 First of all, many other families with children live here, making Blairstown - Keystone a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
 The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
 With regard to real estate, Blairstown - Keystone has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Blairstown - Keystone’s overall crime rate is lower than average for the country.

-Being a small town, Blairstown - Keystone does not have a public transit system used by locals to get to and from work.
+Blairstown - Keystone is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Demographics

-In terms of college education, Blairstown - Keystone is nearly on par with the US average for all cities of 21.84%: 18.11% of adults 25 and older in Blairstown - Keystone have a bachelor's degree or advanced degree.
+The education level of Blairstown - Keystone citizens is a little higher than the average for US cities and towns: 22.71% of adults in Blairstown - Keystone have at least a bachelor's degree.

 The most common language spoken in Blairstown - Keystone is English.
 Other important languages spoken here include Spanish and Greek.